nikhil741/COCTR_multidimensional_ranking/README.md

 #### goldStandardDataTREC_2018
 Robustness study
-Find:-
 1. Precision@10
 2. Recall

 #### rankedTrialsOnDifferentRelevancyBasedSchemes
-Contains trials in ranked order on the basis of different relevancy (pageRank, Exact Match, SynSet) based approach.
+1. Contains trials in ranked order on the basis of different relevancy (pageRank, Exact Match, SynSet) based approach.

 #### rankingOnTheBasisOfRelevancyAndAddingColumnsForInclusionExclusionCounts
-Rank retrieved trials for 25 quries on the basis of different relevancy(25) methods.
+1. Rank retrieved trials for 25 quries on the basis of different relevancy(25) methods.

 #### All_Importan_Data_And_Dump_Data
 1. 5 class Csv Files with all fields appended.